amanzi/amanzi/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 ApplyPreconditioner() method -- if this applies the true Jacobian, then the method is Newton.
 If it applies an appoximation, it is inexact Newton.

-.. _solver-typed-newton-spec:
+.. _solver-newton-spec:
-.. admonition:: solver-typed-newton-spec
+.. admonition:: solver-newton-spec

     * `"nonlinear tolerance`" ``[double]`` **1.e-6** defines the required error tolerance.
 The error is calculated by a PK.